-Displaying items by tag: Lakeshore Advantage Corp
+Displaying items tagged: Lakeshore Advantage Corp

 West Michigan colleges and universities saw significant leadership turnover during the spring, bringing in a new crop of presidents as workforce development proves crucial during a widespread talent crunch.